reichlab/variant-nowcast-hub/README.md

 ## Background

 The United States SARS-CoV-2 Variant Nowcast Hub has been designed by researchers from the [US CDC Center of Forecasting and Outbreak Analytics (CFA)](https://www.cdc.gov/forecast-outbreak-analytics/index.html) and [the Reich Lab at UMass Amherst](https://reichlab.io/), in consultation with folks from [the NextStrain project](https://nextstrain.org/).
-(An early draft of the guidelines, including comments, can be found [here](https://github.com/reichlab/variant-nowcast-hub/discussions/18).)
+(This was generated from [an early draft of the guidelines, including comments](https://github.com/reichlab/variant-nowcast-hub/discussions/18).)

 Collaborative and open forecast hubs have emerged as a valuable way to centralize and coordinate predictive modeling efforts for public health.
 In realms where multiple teams are tackling the same problem using different data inputs and/or modeling methodologies, a hub can standardize targets in ways that facilitate model comparison and the integration of outputs from multiple models into public health practice.
 This hub uses the open-source architecture and data standards developed by the [hubverse](https://hubverse.io/).